Brain Injuries

 Brain injuries often result in long-term or permanent consequences, including:

-• Cognitive impairments affecting memory, attention, and problem-solving
+• Cognitive impairments: Problems with memory, attention, and problem-solving that interfere with work and daily activities.

 Victims of brain injuries may be entitled to compensation for: